Stay One Step Ahead in the Game: How to Recognize a Tree in Need of Felling

-Tree removal can be a complicated and potentially hazardous task.
-If a tree has died, diseased, or in danger to fall, the tree could need to be removed to prevent damage to property and ensure safety.
-But how do you tell when a tree must be removed?
-In this article, we’ll guide you through the warning signs to watch out at and guide you determine when it’s time to call in experts.
+Tree removal is a complex and potentially hazardous task.
+If a tree is dead or diseased or is in danger of falling, it might have to be removed in order in order to protect property and ensure safety.
+But how do you tell if a tree needs to be removed?
+We’ll guide you through the signs to watch out to and assist you figure out when it’s time to call the professionals.

 Dead or Dying Trees

-One of the most evident signs that a tree must be taken down is if it’s dying or dead.
+One of the evident signs that a tree must be taken down is if it is dead or dying.
 Dead trees are without leaves and could have a lifeless appearance.
-If a tree has no leaves or any signs of new growth, it’s likely dead.
-In addition, the bark of a dead tree could be cracked, dry or peeling.
+If a tree is without leaves or signs of growth, it’s likely dead.
+The bark of dead trees could be cracked, dry or peeling.

-The trees that are sick can pose a threat to other plants and trees in the surrounding area.
-The most common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom and the top.
-If you suspect that your tree may be diseased, it’s important to have it inspected by a certified arborist.
+Trees with diseases may pose a threat to other trees and plants within the vicinity.
+The signs of disease that are common in trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the root and the top.
+If you suspect that your tree may be diseased, it’s important to have it examined by a certified arborist.

 Leaning Trees